Explore the USS Arizona Memorial

 • See various Navy vessels, destroyers and carriers

-The Experience at the USS Arizona Memorial
+What to Expect on the USS Arizona Memorial Tour

 General Conditions at the Arizona Memorial

-History of Arizona Memorial at Pearl Harbor National Monument
+History of the USS Arizona Memorial

 President Dwight D. Eisenhower approved in 1958, legislation calling for the creation of USS Arizona Memorial to honor the memory of the military personnel that perished under the Japanese attack on Pearl Harbor.
 In 1962, the USS Arizona Memorial was opened by the Pacific War Memorial Commission, suspending respectfully over the remains of the sunken battleship.